Steve Smith (cricketer): Playing style

 Much of the credit for Smith's success can also be attributed to batting coach Trent Woodhill, who coached Smith as a junior and noted his abundant talent.
 He has also defended Smith's unique batting style, and has long argued that in Australia, many naturally talented cricketers who may not necessarily have an orthodox technique are let down by over-coaching; in the years between leaving school and his elevation into international cricket, Smith had his technique picked apart by a number of well-intentioned coaches.
 Since re-establishing his working relationship with Woodhill, Smith appears to have regained calm and confidence in his cricket, which has since produced results over the last few seasons.
 Smith is also known for his concentration, being able to bat for long periods of time, even through a whole day's play.

 As a bowler, however, after his quick rise up the batting order (until he became captain, and settled in at 4), the comparisons to Shane Warne never gathered momentum.
 He was an able option as a leg spinner early in his career, but was under-used because he was described as a very defensive bowler.

+As a fielder, Smith is regarded as one of the best slip fielders ever to play cricket.
+He holds the record for the most catches in Tests by any Australian and is fastest player to take 300 catches in the history of international cricket.
+For catch rate per Test inning, he ranks second to Bob Simpson, and ranks first for players with over 110 catches.
+Smith has also displayed excellent ground fielding skills, capable of producing sharp run-outs as well as athletic outfield catches and boundary saves.

 When he was captain for Australia, he had been initially tagged as the second "Captain Grumpy" since Allan Border early in his captaincy reign, having to warn Mitchell Starc for unsportsmanlike behaviour, and being highly critical of the team's bowling and fielding despite beating New Zealand by over 200 runs in 2015.
 Later, in 2017–2018, he publicly criticised Glenn Maxwell's training regimen when Maxwell was dropped from the Australian ODI squad.
 He was also criticised for having too much influence over team selections.